plfa/plfa.github.io/src/plfa/part2/Properties.lagda.md

 with the substituted variable, applying the drop lemma if they are equal and the swap lemma if they are distinct.

-Note that for Agda it makes a difference whether we write `x ≟ y` or `y ≟ x`.
+For Agda it makes a difference whether we write `x ≟ y` or `y ≟ x`.
 In an interactive proof, Agda will show which residual `with` clauses in the definition of `_[_:=_]` need to be simplified, and the `with` clauses in `subst` need to match these exactly.
 The guideline is